Ceremony of Innocence: Development

 The work was produced by Peter Gabriel's Real World label by a team led by producer Gerrie Villon and creative director/chief designer Alex Mayhew.
 Joining them was a team of internationally renowned artists specialising in 3D character models, clay-modelling, precision metalwork, pastel painting, and pencil drawings, plus computer-generated imagery; among them were Joan Ashworth, Ruth Lingford, Bedric Glaser, Jeff de Boer, and Jonathan Hodgson.

 Over 100 different artists, animators and musicians involved in the game's production.
 The core team of animators were from Realworld Multimedia.
 Dan Blore, Brian Short and Karolyn Pike, all of whom had previously worked on Peter Gabriel's EVE CD-ROM, joined forces with Realworld's programmers Michael Dean, Darren Umney, Sam Deane, Matt Thurling, Peter Fierlinger, Joshua Portway, Chris Wright, Sam Clegg, Andy Lovelock, David Bateman and Robert Mettler.

 The game features voice acting by Paul McGann, Isabella Rossellini and Ben Kingsley.

 Reception

+Accolades

 Ceremony of Innocence was awarded the EUROPRIX 98 Overall Winner, and two BAFTAs in 1998 for Best Moving Image and Best Sound.

+Reviews

+J.C.
+Herz of the New York Times praised the sophistication and nuance of the game's presentation, finding it "technically impressive" and emotionally engaging.